varundwt/js-react-padho/ErrorBoundary.md

 -  Event handlers
 -  Asynchronous code (e.g. setTimeout or requestAnimationFrame callbacks)
 -  Server side rendering
--  Errors thrown in the error boundary itself (rather than its children)
+-  Errors thrown in the error boundary itself (rather than its children).